35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 [^10] Housing Statement Addendum and Financial Viability Assessment January 2025 QUOD, para 2.10

-[^11] We have faithfully reproduced what was claimed at the time, notwithstanding that there is an obvious discrepancy between the increase in social rent of 400 units, in the total rise from 2,000 to 3,000 total units, while there is only a rise of 100 social rent units in the rise from 3,000 to 4,000 total units.
+[^11] We have faithfully recorded what was claimed at the time, notwithstanding that there is an obvious discrepancy between the increase in social rent of 400 units, in the total rise from 2,000 to 3,000 total units, while there is only a rise of 100 social rent units in the rise from 3,000 to 4,000 total units.

 [^12] [](https://data.london.gov.uk/download/2z18q/995/Canada%20Water%20Stage%203%20report.docx.pdf)Para 25, 26; 183.
 The total floorspace limit is increased from 656,200sqm to 766,148sqm (16,75%).
 The cumulative zonal total is 837,400sqm.